Why Effective DRP Solutions Combine Social Media and Dark Web Data

 Costly crises are also overlapping into non-cyber risks that can be detected online—such as damaging viral content, targeted disinformation, and explicit physical threats.
 These aren’t always detectable with highly-specific search tools, like dark web monitoring services.

-How Corporate Security Requirements Are Changing
+How Security Requirements Are Changing

-Corporate security requirements are quickly evolving as online threats become widespread across most sectors.
+Security requirements are quickly evolving as online threats become widespread across most sectors.
 To start, there is a persistent security analyst shortage.
 This is impacting organizations’ ability to keep up with online data volumes and gather, contextualize, and triage results.

 Secondly, corporate security risks now originate from a wider variety of online spaces than ever before.
 Investigations that start with technical feeds or dark web monitoring almost always cross over into social media sources—and vice versa.
 Beyond detecting unusual network traffic or other technical breach indicators, digital risk protection now covers: